CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Protocols-and-Services/Monitor-the-EVPN-Service.md

 </tbody>
 </table>

-The large EVPN Session card contains two tabs.
+The large EVPN Session card contains one tab.

 The *Session Summary* tab displays: